Overview

 STEM Materials Cooperative Science Kits

-The STEM Materials Cooperative serves our participating districts with professional development, support, and resources for using science kits.
+The STEM Materials Cooperative provides school districts with professional development, support, and resources for using science kits.
 Every year, participating teachers receive a variety of Smithsonian science kits that include everything needed for a 10-15 lesson science activity based on learning goals for each grade level K-5.

 Important Updates for the 2023-24 School Year